 SUMMARY OF ACTUARIAL ASSUMPTIONS

-These actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014, to December 31, 2018.
-They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
+These actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS as of December 31, 2022.
+They were adopted in 2023 and first used in the December 31, 2023 actuarial valuation.

 I. Economic Assumptions